Kincardine to Culross – Fife Coastal Path

 Kincardine to Culross – How long does it take to walk the route?

-I’d started off from Kincardine around 10:30, and arrived in Culross around 12.
+I’d started off from Kincardine around 10:30, and arrived in Culross around 12 noon.
 Previous visits to Culross meant I didn’t spend much time around the village that day.
 It’s certainly worth a visit to see the old buildings, Palace and Abbey.

 Traveline Scotland Apps and Stagecoach East Scotland Bus services.